junminglazy/Lazy-Update-World-Model/README.md

 ### Law I: Observer Effect & Lazy Update

-[cite_start]This law is responsible for **retrospectively settling the historical state** of an object in a single instance when it is passively observed.
+This law is responsible for **retrospectively settling the historical state** of an object in a single instance when it is passively observed.

 * **Core Concept**: Objects that are not being observed remain in the potential state.
 They are promoted to the current state only when perceived by an internal observer.